veliatx/expression_atlas_workflow/README.md

 4. Sync entire experiment folder to location in S3 for ingestion by expression_atlas_db.

 ## Notes:
-* As currently configured, this workflow designed to be ran on large local workstation (>500gb ram, >60 cores), but could be easily adapted to run on AWS batch.
+* As currently configured, this workflow designed to be ran on large local workstation, but could be easily adapted to run on AWS batch.
+  * Hardware Requirements for local usage:
+    * >500GB ram, >60 cores, storage sufficient for experiment.